 As the executive director, Deleana OtherBull leads the strategic direction of CSVANW and supports its dynamic team to meet CSVANW’s highest aspirations for social change through community building and capacity work in the movement to end violence against Native women and children.

 A graduate of the University of Arizona and the Institute of American Indian Arts, Deleana holds degrees in Psychology, Creative Writing, and English.
 She is currently pursuing a Masters of Business Administration at the University of New Mexico.
-Committed to being involved with the community, Deleana sits on the Board of Directors for the Native American Professional Parent Resources (NAPPR), on an advisory board for NewMexicoWomen.org and on several legislative committees for New Mexico.
+Committed to being involved in the community, Deleana sits on the Board of Directors for the Native American Professional Parent Resources (NAPPR), on an advisory board for NewMexicoWomen.org and on several legislative committees for New Mexico.
 She was named the 2017 New Mexico Young Professional of the Year and a recipient of the National Center’s Native American 40 under 40 in 2017.
 In 2016, she was named one of three of Senator Tom Udall’s New Mexico Women of Success.

 Project Coordinator- Sex Trafficking Initiatives